 Our main finding is that the child's ability to wait and the caregiver's long-run discount factor are significantly positively correlated.
 In other words, a patient caregiver tends to have a patient child.
 This relationship is robust with different measures of caregiver discount factor and a rich set of control variables, including time-consistency parameter, child, parent, caregiver, and household characteristics, as well as screen and sleep time.
-Also, this result is aligned with findings in Chowdhury et al. (2022) for Bangladesh, Falk et al. (2021) for Germany, and Brenøe and Epper (2022) for Denmark.
+Also, this result is aligned with findings in Chowdhury et al. (2022) for Bangladesh, Falk et al. (2021) and Kosse and Pfeiffer (2012) for Germany, and Brenøe and Epper (2022) for Denmark.
 However, caregivers in those studies are parents, while only 28.6% of our main sample are.
 In that sense, our work contributes to the literature by showing that the relationship between child and caregiver time preferences exists even when the caregiver is not a biological parent, regardless of whether a parent lives at home.
 To the best of our knowledge, this paper is the first to investigate this relationship in heterogeneous households regarding whether a caregiver is a parent and whether a parent lives at home.
 Also, we find that the caregiver's time-consistency indicator does not significantly correlate to child time preferences.
 This is also a novel finding because other related studies did not distinguish between a long-run discount factor and a time-consistency parameter.
 10 However, this finding of an insignificant correlation between a caregiver time-consistency parameter and a child's ability to delay gratification confirms their results even though their estimation did not consider the time inconsistency feature of individual preferences.

-10Chowdhury et al. (2022) used the total number of patient choices from a multiple price list.
-On the other hand, Falk et al. (2021) used a survey question asking, "When it comes to financial decisions, how do you assess your willingness to abstain from things today so that you will be able to afford more tomorrow?" (scale 0-10), and Brenøe and Epper (2022) elicited time preferences by questions regarding jobs in different years.
+10Chowdhury et al. (2022) used the total number of patient choices from a multiple price list and Kosse and Pfeiffer (2012) did not have a front-end delay time frame so that time-consistency could not be measured.
+On the other hand, Falk et al. (2021) used a survey question asking, "When it comes to financial decisions,

 Regarding child-related factors, we find that only the age and literacy ability of the child are significantly correlated to the child's ability to wait.
-In the case of age, our result is in line with Andreoni et al. (2019).
+In the case of age, our result is in line with Andreoni et al. (2019) and Bettinger and Slonim (2007).
 Interestingly, our study separately investigates math and literacy ability and finds that only literacy ability significantly correlates to a child's ability to wait.
 This finding is consistent with the review summary of Labrell et al. (2020) that language and social experiences support children's understanding of time through making time notion more explicit.
-However, this result contradicts previous evidence of Chowdhury et al. (2022), who found a negative correlation between cognitive ability (a composite measure of full-scale IQ) and time preferences in children.
+However, this result contradicts previous evidence of Bettinger and Slonim (2007) and Chowdhury et al. (2022): Bettinger and Slonim (2007) found a positive correlation between child's math ability and patience.
+While Chowdhury et al. (2022) found a negative correlation between cognitive ability (a composite measure of full-scale IQ) and time preferences in children.
 Regarding caregiver and household characteristics, we do not find any significant correlation to the child's ability to wait.
-This result is aligned with Chowdhury et al. (2022).
+This result is aligned with Chowdhury et al. (2022) and Bettinger and Slonim (2007).